 If there is a situation where an action, such as a reduction in force, results in two related individuals reporting to each other, one of the employees may be reassigned.

 If a particular conflict of interest is solely comprised of a single instance (such as a tenure vote, distribution of student assessments or hiring temporary employees), recusal is necessary in order to manage that conflict.
-A written statement confirming the recusal for that employment-related decision should be obtained by the supervisor of the person who is recusing themself.
+A written statement confirming the recusal for that employment-related decision should be obtained by the supervisor of the person who is recusing themselves.

 All employees are required to disclose real or potential conflicts of interest as defined by this policy to the Human Resource Services Director or the Associate Provost for Faculty Affairs.
 In addition, when a dean, director, department head, or supervisor proposes to hire a person known to be a related individual of an employee of the University and where there is a real or potential conflict of interest, a written request for approval of the appointment which may include proposals for mitigating the conflict pursuant to this policy must be made.
 This procedure will also be utilized when employees become related during the course of their employment.
 The University will evaluate the situation, document its findings in writing and one of the following outcomes will apply: